Learning About Non-Suicidal Self-Injury in Your Child

 You may want to find a counsellor for yourself.
 And look for a self-injury support group.
 Ask for help from trusted friends, family, and community members.

 These can help you learn how to model healthy coping skills.
 For example, you can learn how to talk about emotions.
 And skills like deep breathing and yoga may help you learn how to manage your emotions.

 If it's an emergency or if your child is in a crisis, get help right away.
 Call 911 or a suicide crisis centre.
 Keep the number for a suicide crisis centre on or near your phone.
-Go to the Canadian Association for Suicide Prevention web page to find a suicide crisis prevention centre in your area.
+Go to Talk Suicide Canada to find a crisis prevention centre in your area.

 Adapted By: Alberta Health Services